 Get a CE Certificate for this edWebinar Learn more

-Join the second edWebinar of the “Technology in Rural Schools” series, as CoSN’s Beth Holland will host Jennifer Austin, Instructional Technology Coordinator at the Lac du Flambeau Public School in Wisconsin; Michael Flood, Vice President of Strategy at Kajeet; and Tammy Neil, a computer science teacher from Suwanee, Florida, to discuss the challenges of digital equity in rural schools and systems.
+In the second edWebinar of the “Technology in Rural Schools” series, CoSN’s Beth Holland hosts Jennifer Austin, Instructional Technology Coordinator at the Lac du Flambeau Public School in Wisconsin; Michael Flood, Vice President of Strategy at Kajeet; and Tammy Neil, a computer science teacher from Suwanee, Florida, to discuss the challenges of digital equity in rural schools and systems.
 Within each school or district, it is important that students have equitable access to devices, high-speed internet, quality instruction, and meaningful learning opportunities.
 However, given their geography and context, rural schools and systems face unique challenges when addressing digital equity both inside and outside of school.
-As these presenters will explain, each rural context presents different challenges and opportunities.
+As these presenters explain, each rural context presents different challenges and opportunities.

 About the Presenters